sage-code/eve/manual/overview.md

 **notes:**
 * Prefix is reducing collision between local and global name scope;
 * In other languages this kind of prefix is called _sigil_;
-* A global variable can be a record of values accessible with dot notation.
+* A global variable can be an object with attribute.

 **examples:**
 ```